hahaharry10/Practice_C/inlineIncrement/README.md

 Usage: ./build [-clean-asm] [-clean] file_basename
 	-clean-asm: Remove all assembly files.
 	-clean: Remove all assmbly and executable files.
+	-gcc: Use GNU compiler (LLVM is default).
+	-std=c99: Use C99 standard (C89 is default).
 ```

 Where `file_basename` is the file name with the file extension omitted.